 Our school day begins at 8.45 and finishes at 3.30.

-Bumblebee Class will have PE on Tuesday and Friday.
+Bumblebee Class will have PE on Thursday and Friday every week.
 Children should bring a named school PE kit in a PE bag and will be encouraged to change for PE independently.
 Please tie long hair up and remove any jewelry before attending school.
 It would be beneficial to your child if they can practise independent dressing skills at home and are able to do their own shirt buttons and ties wherever possible.

 We will visit the school library every Friday.
 Children will be invited to change their books on a weekly basis.